kiml42/SpaceCombatSimulation/README.md

     In Progress:
         Menus
             Initialise DB when starting main menu - so that the ons to load show the deult ones when a new DB is created.
+                Added button, but it loads a scene, instead of opening blank.
             New button for drone evolution
             keyboard navigation
             Scrollable lists